11.4 mv: Move (rename) files

 none

-This is similar to the --no-clobber option, in that no files in the destination are replaced, but also skipping a file does not induce a failure.
+This is like the deprecated --no-clobber option, where no files in the destination are replaced, and also skipping a file does not induce a failure.

 older